bkentropy/qdrant-demo/README.md

 export QDRANT_API_KEY=<KEY>
 export QDRANT_URL=<your-server-url>
 ```
-You can try it out.
+And change the lines in `main.py` you can try it out.

 # Client